 Malignant Melanoma is the least common but most serious form of skin cancer.
 It usually appears as a dark brown or black mole with uneven borders and irregular color, with shades of black/blue, red, or white.
 Melanoma most commonly occurs on the upper backs of men and women, as well as the lower legs of women.
 It can also develop on the face and other areas of the body.
 This cancer can arise from a mole that has been present for many years.
 Outcome is best if treated early.

 When detected in its earliest stages, skin cancer is highly curable.
-It is extremely important to have you’re a yearly full body mole screening performed by a dermatologist.
+It is extremely important to have you’re a yearly full body mole screening performed by a professional.
 This appointment is covered by your insurance.

 Treatment for skin cancer varies according to the location, extent, aggressiveness of the cancer, and the patient’s general health.
 There are many treatment options available that include scraping and burning, freezing, lasers, radiation, routine excision, and Mohs surgery.
 Cancer cells must be completely removed or they can lead to re-growth and recurrence of the tumor.
 Premier Plastic Surgery physicians can assist you in choosing the most appropriate treatment option.